AI Workbench Locations#

 When you connect a remote ___location to your local Workbench, the following is enabled:

-• AI Workbench establishes a secure SSH tunnel between your local machine and the remote AI Workbench service
+- AI Workbench establishes a secure SSH tunnel between your local machine and the remote AI Workbench service - Starting a remote Workbench session will automatically start the SSH tunnel

-• Stopping a remote Workbench session will automatically stop the SSH tunnel
+- Stopping a remote Workbench session will automatically stop the SSH tunnel

-• Opening a project and starting an application in the project will automatically start another SSH tunnel
+- Opening a project and starting an application in the project will automatically start another SSH tunnel - A proxy service is used to properly route the connection to the application

-For more details, see Manually Connect.
+For more details, see Manually Add a Remote Location.

 What happens to the projects on a remote ___location when I delete the ___location?#